ParallelSoftware/practical-test/README.md

 This project is a online ordering application that allows users to order products online.

+The existing admin username and password for the ordering application is admin, and password.

 The current project is an incomplete project needs to be debugged and completed.
 There are some errors in the provided code that need to be found and fixed.